The views expressed by the host of this program, documented to be almost always right, 99.6% of the time.

 Couple of stories here.

-I uh they're very interesting uh about Occupy Wall Street.
+They're very interesting about Occupy Wall Street.

-It's actually an MIT.educite.
+It's actually an MIT.education website.

-And the headline, Harvard walks out of econ 101.
+And the headline, Harvard Walks Out of Econ 101.

 This is a classic story.

-November 2nd, 70 Harvard students walked out of class in the middle of their introductory econ 101 lecture to show solidarity with Occupy Boston and to protest the conservative bias they felt was present in the course at Harvard.
+November 2nd, 70 Harvard students walked out of class in the middle of their introductory Econ 101 lecture to show solidarity with Occupy Boston and to protest the conservative bias they felt was present in the course at Harvard.

 Yeah, it can be easy for college students to exist in a bubble, and I believe these actions have increased discussion and debate around some of the most important issues of our time, she said.

-The university's not punished the students who've walked out.
+University has not punished the students who've walked out.

 Now, the students protested two main causes, the alleged bias in their economics class and increasing tuition and student debt.

-The students have also accused their professor teaching the class, Nicholas M A N K I W, how would you pronounce that?
+The students have also accused their professor teaching the class, Nicholas M-A-N-K-I-W.

-Sandalau Ash, the female student, believes that the professor, who acted as an economic advisor to George W. Bush, was a key player in creating the very economic policies that led to the current financial instability.
+Sandalau Ash, the female student, believes that the professor who acted as an economic advisor to George W. Bush was a key player in creating the very economic policies that led to the current financial instability.

-Because of problems students raised with the class, namely a bias inherent in the class, which was identified in an open letter to the professor from the students who walked out.
+It's not 101, it's Economics 10, because of problems students raised with the class, namely a bias inherent in the class, which was identified in an open letter to the professor from the students who walked out.

 So the students are mad at Harvard because they are not being taught enough liberalism.